Ys: The legend

 The sea inundates the city, killing everyone but the king.
 A Saint (either St. Gwénnolé or St. Corentin) wakes the sleeping king and urges him to flee.
 The king mounts his horse and takes his daughter with him.
 As the water is about to overtake him, a voice calls out: "Throw the demon thou carriest into the sea, if thou dost not desire to perish."
 Dahut falls from the horse's back, and Gradlon is saved.
-In Le Baz's version, it is Gradlon himself who throws her off on St. Gwénnolé's orders.
+In Le Braz's version, it is Gradlon himself who throws her off on St. Gwénnolé's orders.

 In some versions, after falling into the sea, Dahut becomes a morgen or mermaid who continues haunting the sea, and can be seen combing her golden hair and singing sad songs.
-Some 19th-century folklorists also collected old beliefs that said, during the low tides, the ruins of Ys could be seen, or the sound of its carillon could be heard.
+Some 19th-century folklorists also collected old beliefs that said during low tides the ruins of Ys could be seen, or the sound of its carillon could be heard.

 In Le Grand's version, St. Gwénnolé goes to see Gradlon and warns him about the sins being committed in the city, which is absorbed in luxury, debauchery and vanity.
 God has warned St. Gwénnolé that he is going to punish the city, and the Saint tells the king to flee since God's wrath is about to fall upon the city.
 The king flees the city on horseback.
 A storm falls upon the city and quickly inundates it.
 The main culprit is Princess Dahut, the king's indecent daughter, who has stolen the key, symbol of royalty, from around her father's neck.
 Gradlon takes refuge in Quimper.